kirti-kshirsagar/Calibration-and-Augmented-Reality/ReadMe.md

 Name - **KIRTI KSHIRSAGAR** & **SAIKIRAN JUTTU**

 - Using Windows 10, VScode, CMake,OpenCV 4.9(recent one) and C++.
-- Not using any Time Travel Days
+- Using 1 Time Travel Day (submitting on 19th March 2024)
 - Extension : Keypress 'p' activates the pre-captured video containing the target.

 ## This is a Readme file for main.cpp, task456.cpp and task7.cpp file and this includes all the details that are necessary to run the program.